 Practice Project: Plotting in 3D

-Mars is a very asymmetrical world, with the southern hemisphere dominated by ancient cratered highlands and the north characterized by smooth, flat lowlands.
-To make this more apparent, use the 3D plotting functionality in matplotlib to display the mola_1024x512_200mp.jpg image you used in the previous practice project (Figure 7-21).
+Mars is a very asymmetrical planet, with the southern hemisphere dominated by ancient cratered highlands and the north characterized by smooth, flat lowlands.
+To make this more apparent, use the 3D plotting functionality in matplotlib to display the mola_1024x512_200mp.jpg image you used in the previous practice project (Figure 7-19).